Bilger321/dotfiles/README.md

 # dotfiles
-This repo contoins the settings used in my rpi server
+This repo contains the settings used in my rpi server